ldupisani/tracer/Readme.md

 ## Signal Collection

 I created individual signal collection test programs to identify the probes I will combine in my agent software at a later stage.

-### Prerequisites

-The following tools need to be installed and created on an Ubuntu installation for these programs to work:

-- sudo apt install libbpfcc-dev python3-bpfcc bpfcc-tools
-- sudo apt install linux-tools-common linux-tools-generic
-- bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h

 ### signals.py